Menu Icon

 What is erectile dysfunction (ED)?

-Medically, erectile dysfunction is defined as the inability to both achieve and maintain a penile erection adequate for satisfactory sexual intercourse.i The condition is one of the most common sexual function problems that affect the male population and is more prevalent among older men.
-However, a man of any age can experience ED.
-Occasionally, ED is referred to as impotence, even though this is now considered an outdated term.
-There is a high prevalence of ED in the general population.
-A study of men in the US showed that the prevalence of ED in men ≥ 20 years of age was 18.4 percent.ii
+Medically, erectile dysfunction (ED) is defined as the inability to both achieve and maintain a penile erection adequate for satisfactory sexual intercourse.i Occasionally, ED is referred to as impotence, even though this term is now considered outdated.
+ED is highly prevalent in the general population.
+One study showed that, in the U.S., 18.4 percent of males 20 years or older have this condition.ii

-Erectile dysfunction is more common as men age, and increasing age is the principal risk factor for ED.iii While the range in the literature is variable, one study of 2 156 men found that 5 percent of men between the ages of 20 and 39 had ED, compared to 70 percent of men aged 70 and older.iv Globally, the number of men with ED is increasing, which is thought to be due to the aging population.
+Erectile dysfunction is more common with age, and increasing age is the principal risk factor for ED.iii While there is a range in the literature, one study of 2,156 males found that 5 percent of males between the ages of 20 and 39 had ED, compared to 70 percent of males aged 70 and older.iv Globally, the number of males with ED is increasing, which is thought to be due to the aging population.

-Although the incidence of ED increases with age, a study of 439 patients found that 26 percent of men seeking medical attention for ED were ≤ 40 years old.v Experiencing ED on occasion is not uncommon for any man.
-For example, some men may have ED symptoms during stressful times or due to performance anxiety.
-However, if ED occurs on a regular basis, that person may need medical treatment and could have underlying health problems that need to be addressed by a health care provider.
+Although the incidence of ED increases with age, a study of 439 patients found that 26 percent of males seeking medical attention for ED were 40 years old or younger.v Experiencing ED on occasion is not uncommon.
+For example, some males may have ED symptoms during stressful times or due to performance anxiety.
+However, if ED occurs regularly, that person may need medical treatment and could have underlying health problems that need to be addressed by a healthcare provider.

 What are the symptoms of erectile dysfunction?

-The main symptom of ED is the inability to achieve or maintain an erection that is of sufficient rigidity or duration for sexual intercourse.vi
+The main symptom of erectile dysfunction (ED) is the inability to achieve or maintain an erection that is sufficiently rigid or lasts long enough for sexual intercourse.vi

-Some men also have secondary issues due to the inability to keep an erection firm enough to perform sexually.
-For example, most men with ED experience symptoms of anxiety or depression because of their perceived lacking sexual performance.vii This can have a detrimental effect on the quality of life of both the patient as well as any current or potential partners.
+Most males with ED also have secondary issues, such as symptoms of anxiety or depression because they believe their sexual performance is lacking.vii These symptoms can have a detrimental effect on the quality of life of both the patient as well as any current or potential partners.

 What causes erectile dysfunction?